hanyslmm/DevOpsCapstoneArabity/README.md

 #### 4. Install Aqua MicroScanner on Jenkins linux server

 * Install Aqua MicroScanner plugin
+* Create Aqua MicroScanner access token from https://microscanner.aquasec.com/
+* Docker must be installed on the same machine Jenkins is installed.
 * Install Docker on Jenkins linux server (sudo yum install docker)
+* sudo usermod -aG docker jenkins
+* In Jenkins, select Manage Jenkins, then select Configure System.
+* In Jenkins, select Manage Jenkins, then select Configure System.
 ### Choose deployment strategy (Blue/Green deployment)

 Deployment strategy is an approach to roll out the updates/changes made in the "live" application.
 The idea is that the application must not be brought down to introduce the updates.
 There are a variety of strategies available.
 Let's assume that there are two versions of the software applications - version A and B. Version B is the updated version.